 An ISO 100 speed is also available for purchase.

 Fujichrome Provia 100F - Produces vivid and realistic colors with medium contrast and color saturation.
 It is a ultra fine grain film with a daylight color balance.

 Foma Fomapan R100 - This is a black & white slide film, noted by Fomapan as having very fine grain, very good resolving power, and elevated contrast.
 It is also regarded as a replacement for the discontinued Agfa Scala.

 Consumer vs Professional Film

-The less light there is available to expose an image, the bigger the film's ISO will be needed.
-In addition, be prepared for noticeably increased film grain.
+The less light there’s available to expose an image, the bigger the ISO will be needed.
+Furthermore, be prepared for increased film grain.

-The ISO knob is marked as ASA on the Vivitar 420/SL.
-The shift to labeling ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+The dial to select film speed is marked as ASA on the Vivitar 420 SL.
+The move to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Film latitude is the range of stops film can be overexposed while maintaining satisfactory photographs.
-Pro film stocks have a greater latitude paired with a somewhat higher cost.
+Latitude is the amount of stops film can be overexposed while keeping tolerable results.
+Professional films have a greater latitude along with a slightly higher price.

-When working in a variety of quickly shifting lighting situations, film stocks with a bigger dynamic range is better.
+When working in a wide variety or quickly changing lighting situations, films with a larger dynamic range are a superior choice.